 This position is located in Berlin, Germany.
-Given the current COVID-19 situation, the position may start remotely with relocation to Berlin in late 2021.
-Due to COVID relocation challenges and funding restrictions, preference will be given to applicants who are already eligible to work in Germany.
+Due to relocation challenges and funding restrictions, preference will be given to applicants who are already eligible to work in Germany.

-Applications sent by e-mail to firstname.lastname@example.org by 4 August 2021, 19:00 Central European Summer Time, will be considered.
+Applications sent by e-mail to email@example.com by 1 December 2022, 11:00 Central European Time, will be considered.

-The Research Officer will be responsible for developing, conducting, and supervising quantitative and qualitative research with different methodologies, including TGEU’s Trans Murder Monitoring, Trans Rights Map, and hate crime reporting projects.
+The Research Officer will be responsible for developing, conducting, and supervising quantitative and qualitative research with different methodologies, including TGEU’s Trans Murder Monitoring, Trans Rights Map, and other ad hoc projects as needs and opportunities arise.
+The Research Officer will also be in charge of supporting the development of TGEU’s research department and strategy.
 The Research Officer will ensure TGEU’s research is informed by and relevant to vulnerable trans communities.
-Because these projects are conducted in collaboration with TGEU staff, members, and organisations from around the world, the ideal candidate will bring both research and people skills to the role.
+Because these projects are conducted in collaboration with TGEU staff, members, and organisations from around the world, the ideal candidate will bring both a strong background in social sciences research and people skills to the role.
 Key responsibilities include:

 - Develop, coordinate, and implement TGEU’s research work.